Control 1.18: Application-Level Authorization and Role-Based Access Control (RBAC)

 Why This Matters for FSI

-- SOX 302/404: Supports segregation of duties and internal control requirements
+- SOX 302/404: Supports segregation of duties and internal control over financial reporting (ICFR) by limiting who can change configurations affecting reportable systems

 Control Description